PSA: Clear Your iPhone Cache Every Month

-Your iPhone does a lot of work.
+Your iPhone does so much for you.
 It wakes you up in the morning, handles your texts, lets you browse through your preferred social media apps and allows you to look up any weird, one-off facts you want to know.
-But that web browsing adds up over time, which is why you should make a routine out of clearing your cache.
+But over time that web browsing starts to clog up your cache, which is why you should make a routine out of clearing it.

 Regardless of whether you prefer Chrome or Safari or any other browser, your phone gets digitally cluttered over time.
 Clearing your cache gives your browser a little reset, speeding up your web browsing, whether you're using iOS 15 or the public beta of iOS 16.
 You can also manage your iPhone's storage to help get it running fast again.